 Answer:

-- Provide free trials or tiers of pricing;
+- Give out free trials or multiple levels of pricing;

 2 – Productivity Pain Points